survive937/ai-project/README.md

 ## Features

 - **Ingredient Input**: Manually enter a list of ingredients to generate matching recipes.
-- **Image Upload**: Upload a photo of your ingredients, and the app recognizes them to suggest recipes.
 - **Nutritional Information**: Get detailed nutritional breakdowns for each recipe.

 ## Installation